Offerchat/offerchat-joomla/README.md

 Frequently Asked Questions
 ==========================

-Who can use this module?
+Who can use this plugin?
 ------------------------

-Offerchat Registered users who have drupal websites.
+Offerchat Registered users who have joomla websites.

 What do I need to be able to use this plugin?
 ---------------------------------------------